mirror/boost/libs/ptr_container/doc/examples.rst

 9. A large example
 ++++++++++++++++++

-This examples shows many of the most common features at work.
+This example shows many of the most common features at work.
 The example provide lots of comments.
+The source code can also be found `here <../test/tut1.cpp>`_.

 .. raw:: html
         :file: tutorial_example.html